viocently/sdfkjxu192lc78-s0/Codes/README.md

    Regardless of what *solver_mode* is set to, some information about the superpoly (such as the algebraic degree, the number of monomials appearing in the superpoly, etc.) will end up being output in the standard output.

-4. Type `sh exec.sh` in the console, this should create three folders named "STATE", "LOG" and "TERM", and generate an executable program "mitm".
+4. Create three folders named "STATE", "LOG" and "TERM" and type `sh exec.sh` in the console.
+This should generate an executable program "mitm".
 "LOG" contains log files; "STATE" stores the hash table $P$ after each expansion; "TERM" stores the information of the superpoly that has been extracted by the CMP-based approach.

 5. Type `./mitm` in the console to start the superpoly recovery.
 While the program is running, the status of the program will be recorded in the log files.